A common scam going around requires everyone to be on their toes. Here’s the situation …

-An email comes in from the boss asking you to email a copy of employee pay stubs, tax information and files containing confidential data such as social security numbers.
-In another example, the boss asks for a transfer or an ACH payment to a vendor or to a different bank account.
+An email comes in from the boss asking you to email a copy of employee pay stubs, tax information and files with confidential data such as Social Security numbers in them.
+In another example, the boss asks for a transfer or ACH payment to a vendor or a different bank account.

-The problem: even though it has the boss’s email address and name, and appears to come from the big guy … it is still a scam.
-To compound problems, a lot of bosses do legitimately send these types of emails.
+The problem: even though it has the boss’s email address and name, and appears to come from the big guy or gal … it is still a scam.
+To compound problems, a lot of bosses DO legitimately send these types of emails.

-If you get a request relating to personnel, confidential information or banking transactions from someone in your organization, you must double-check that it really came from that person.
+If you get a request relating to personal, confidential information or a request for banking transactions from someone in your organization, you must double-check that it really came from that person.
 In lots of cases, a quick text message is an easy confirmation.
-And even if it’s a legitimate request, never send confidential information like social security numbers — or attachments containing this information — without taking precautions to password-protect and encrypt the message first.
+And even if it’s a legitimate request, never send confidential information like Social Security numbers — or attachments containing this type of information — without taking precautions to password-protect and encrypt the message first.

 If it doesn’t feel right, it’s probably not right.

 Alan Edwards, CISM, is chief information officer at Computerware, Inc., in Vienna, Virginia.